Keegan Bradley Betting Profile: The Sentry - PGA TOUR

 INZAI, JAPAN - OCTOBER 22: Keegan Bradley of the United States hits his tee shot during the final round of ZOZO Championship at Accordia Golf Narashino Country Club on October 22, 2023 in Inzai, Chiba, Japan.
 (Photo by Yoshimasa Nakano/Getty Images)

-Keegan Bradley hits the links in the 2024 The Sentry January 4-7 after a 13th-place finish in the Hero World Challenge in his last tournament.
+Keegan Bradley enters play January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua following a 13th-place finish in the Hero World Challenge in Nassau, Bahamas his last time in competition.

 The Sentry Tournament & Course Info